Council Tax for empty homes and second homes

 - how long your property has been empty

-- if you’re renovating it
+- whether you are renovating it

 Check with your council to find out how much Council Tax you must pay.